Strangemother/pocketsocket/docs/README.md

 ## Requirements

-It's lighweight on dependencies and should run on any python ready platform.
+It's lighweight with no dependencies and should run on any python ready platform.
 Current implementations are:

 + Rasberry Pi
 + Window